OpenMS/pyopenms-docs/docs/source/getting_started.rst

 TIC calculation
 ^^^^^^^^^^^^^^^

-Here, we will apply what we have learned to calculate the total ion current.
+Here, we will apply what we have learned to calculate the total ion chromatogram (TIC).
+The TIC is a chromatogram created by summing up intensities of all mass spectral peaks belonging to the same ms run.
 While some mzML files already contain a pre-computed TIC, we will show you how to calculate the TIC for MS1 and MS2 spectra separately (generally only MS1 TIC is provided).

-With this information, we can write a function that calculates the total ion current (TIC) for a given ms level:
+With this information, we can write a function that calculates the total ion chromatogram (TIC) for a given ms level:

 .. code-block:: python

-    # Calculates total ion current of an LC-MS/MS experiment
+    # Calculates total ion chromatogram of an LC-MS/MS experiment
     def calcTIC(exp, mslevel):
         tic = 0
         # Iterate through all spectra of the experiment